Scammers are criminals who masquerade as legitimate businesses. Be careful; they’re not.

 - Choice C: Cancel the order and hope that the scammer will refund your money.
 This choice means you still trust the scammer; think about that before going on.

 How to cancel the order: Notify the scammer that you are canceling your order.
 If you can’t contact them quickly, don’t wait.
 Send them a certified letter with return receipt, canceling the order.
 (This is a service of the US Post Office.
 If you or the seller are located in another country, you’ll need to research local postal services that are similar.)
 This way, you’ll have proof of the date they received your cancellation request.
 Refuse to accept any packages you receive from the company, and return them unopened.

 Get a refund

-3: If you received the product, you probably can’t cancel your order (tho you might gamble on it anyhow).
-Don’t open the package or use the product; just return the unopened package.
+4: If you received the product, return it per the T&C instructions (or if you can’t do that, just return it) and ask for a refund.
+Don’t use it, not even once.
+Don’t even open the package.
+If you did use it, put all of its parts back in the original packaging and return it.
 This way, the scammer can shrug you off and sell it to somebody else.
-Return it per the T&C instructions, or just return it.
 Choose to hope the scammer gives your money back, or to try to reverse the charge on your credit card (see above).

 If none of this is working for you, reach out for help.
 The Federal Trade Commission has published an advisory, “How to report online shopping fraud.”

 - Name-shame the company on forums and social media.
 Another good outlet is PissedConsumer.com .

 - Blog about web scammers.
 Link to other blogs about scamming, like this one.

 - Send me a message or reply.